-Indeed, in the transonic case (run B, black line with squares), we observe a positive correlation with $\meanrp \approx 0.35$ which then gradually declines as the dynamo saturates.
-After about $25\ted$, the density and the magnetic field strength becomes uncorrelated.
+Indeed, in the transonic case (run B, black line with squares), we observe a positive correlation with $\meanrp = 0.33$ which then gradually declines as the dynamo saturates.
+After about $25\ted$, the density and the magnetic field strength becomes uncorrelated with $\meanrp = -0.03$ in the saturated phase.
 Thus, with exception to the initial positive correlation, the evolution of $r_{p}(\rho, B)$ in the transonic case bears resemblance to the corresponding evolution in the subsonic case.
 The decrease in $r_{p}$ can be understood as a consequence of magnetic pressure forces gaining in importance, which acts to further resist the compressive motions resulting in suppression of density enhancements.
-This results in regions of strong fields amplified by vortical motions, that are not necessarily associated with high density regions which arose from compression.
+This results in regions of strong fields amplified by random stretching, that are not necessarily associated with high density regions which arose from compression.

-On the other hand, in the supersonic case (run C, red dotted lines with triangles) where $\delta\rho/\mrho \propto \mathcal{M}^{2} \sim 9$, the dominance of density compressions amplifying the field pushes the $\meanrp \approx 0.6$ up to $\approx 20\,\ted$, which corresponds to the duration of the kinematic phase.
-Thereafter, the correlation decreases only slightly as the field evolves to the non-linear saturated state with $\meanrp \approx 0.45$ in the interval $t/\ted= (30 - 48)$.
+On the other hand, in the supersonic case (run C, red dotted lines with triangles) where $\delta\rho/\mrho \propto \mathcal{M}^{2} \sim 9$, the dominance of density compressions amplifying the field pushes the $\meanrp = 0.6$ up to $\approx 20\,\ted$, which corresponds to the duration of the kinematic phase.
+Thereafter, the correlation decreases only slightly as the field evolves to the non-linear saturated state with $\meanrp = 0.43$ in the interval $t/\ted= (30 - 47)$.
 This suggests that when compressible effects are strong, field amplification due to density compression dominates the evolution of $r_{p}$ even when Lorentz forces are strong enough to be dynamically significant.